shopware/shopware/src/Docs/Resources/current/1-getting-started/25-system-installation-guides/30-docker-sync.md

   DOCKER_SYNC_ENABLED: true
 ```

 That's it.
-Then you could continue to install Shopware 6 as usual
+Continue to install Shopware 6 as usual:

 1. Build and start the containers: